Mini-ghost/nuxt-svgo-loader/README.md

 ### SvgoIcon Component

-The easiest way to use SVG icons is through the virtual `<SvgoIcon>` component.
+The easiest way to use SVG icons is through the macro `<SvgoIcon>` component.
 This component automatically resolves and imports SVG files at build time based on the `name` prop:

 ```vue
 <template>